 Top hits

 The simplest approach to selecting instruments for performing MR is to take SNPs that have been declared significant in the published GWAS for the exposure.
 This typically involves obtaining SNPs that surpass p<5×10-8, using clumping to obtain independent SNPs, and then replicating in an independent sample.
 These results are often recorded in public GWAS catalogs.
-Alternatively the clumping procedure can be performed using complete summary data in MR-Base [citation].
+Alternatively the clumping procedure can be performed using complete summary data in MR-Base (11).
 We call this the "top hits" strategy.

 Steiger filtering